ABOUT US

 Brittany Matthews: Annual Fund Manager

-Brittany grew up in North Carolina and discovered her passion for the outdoors while attending Appalachian State University in the mountains of NC.
-After spending four years traveling globally working on ecological farms and teaching English, she landed in Jackson, Wyoming in 2015 where she decided to plant roots with her husband Evan.
-Prior to joining the Foundation in April 2023, she spent five years working in finance and operations/administration for Energy 1, a local engineering, construction and consulting firm specializing in high-end, custom energy solutions Pivoting to the nonprofit sector, she is passionate about facilitating the engagement of the public to invest in the protection of wild spaces.
-Outside of work she enjoys rock climbing, hiking, camping, photography and gardening.
+Brittany grew up in North Carolina and discovered her passion for the outdoors while attending Appalachian State University in the Blue Ridge Mountains.
+After graduating, she gained experience on ecological farms, taught English internationally while practicing photography, and finally settled in Jackson in 2015.
+Prior to joining the Foundation in April 2023, she worked in finance and project administration for a local engineering and construction firm.
+Pivoting to the nonprofit sector, she is passionate about the preservation and stewardship of wild spaces.
+Outside of work she enjoys rock climbing, hiking, mountain biking, and camping.

 Brittany Matthews